Fuzss/forgeconfigapiport/README.md

 <details>

 #### Via Fuzs Mod Resources
-Fuzs Mod Resources is the recommended way of adding Forge Config API Port to your project.
+Fuzs Mod Resources is the recommended way of adding Forge Config API Port to your project in your `build.gradle` file.
 ```groovy
 repositories {
     maven {